Optimized laser ion acceleration at the relativistic critical density surface: Results

 We approximate $E_x$ to be spatially constant around the front position, $E_x(t)\cong \hat E_{x}(x_\mathrm{f}(t),t)$ if $\left|x-x_\mathrm{f}\right| < L/2$, and $E_x=0$ otherwise.
 We find empirically from our simulations shown below that the characteristic length $L$ over which the accelerating field extends can be well approximated by a quarter plasma wavelength in the upstream region, where $\gamma\approx \sqrt{1+a_0^2/2}$ is the average Lorentz factor of the electrons in the upstream region.

 The EOM can be easily integrated numerically to obtain the ion velocity and energy.
 For example, we can derive the optimal values for the pulse duration, density or laser amplitude with respect to the final ion energy, see the following sections. \\ In the optimum case with the maximum ion energy for a given laser, the EOM can easily be integrated analytically.
-The maximum possible ion energy is dictated by the maximum velocity of the relativistic front $\beta_\mathrm{f,max}$, which is a function of $a_0$ and $n_\mathrm{e}$.
-The local optimum pulse durations and plasma densities are given when the accelerated ions are reflected the last time exactly when the laser maximum reaches the relativistic front.
-Then, they whiteness the full electrostatic potential around the relativistic front at its maximum strength. \\ For these optimum cases we start integrating the EOM after the ions have obtained the maximum relativistic front velocity with respective energy $m_i\gamma_0$, $\gamma_0=\left(1-\beta_\mathrm{f,max}^2\right)^{-1/2}$.
+The maximum possible ion energy is dictated by the maximum velocity of the \com{RTF} $\beta_\mathrm{f,max}$, which is a function of $a_0$ and $n_\mathrm{e}$.
+The local optimum pulse durations and plasma densities are given when the accelerated ions are reflected the last time exactly when the laser maximum reaches the \com{RTF}.
+Then, they whiteness the full electrostatic potential around the \com{RTF} at its maximum strength. \\ For these optimum cases we start integrating the EOM after the ions have obtained the maximum \com{RTF} velocity with respective energy $m_i\gamma_0$, $\gamma_0=\left(1-\beta_\mathrm{f,max}^2\right)^{-1/2}$.

 We make a variable transformation

 and then integrate from $\phi_0=0$ to $\phi_\mathrm{max}=L$.
 We assume $E_{x}(t)=E_0$ is constant to first order around the laser maximum during the short post-acceleration phase.
 After some algebra we obtain